-Since July, leaders in school have been following best practice guidance documents and approaches published by the DfE (Department for Education) and the Education Endowment Foundation (EEF) to ensure the additional funding is directed in the most effective way (see Appendix 1).
+Leaders in school have been following best practice guidance documents and approaches published by the DfE (Department for Education) and the Education Endowment Foundation (EEF) to ensure the additional funding is directed in the most effective way (see Appendix 1).
 Approaches taken by the school will be driven by our detailed knowledge of children’s current attainment and will draw upon approaches that are evidence-based that are proven to have a positive impact on closing gaps.

 CATCH UP PREMIUM for this school

 Our school has been allocated a total of £24, 720 for this academic year and this is financial split £12, 360 paid within this financial year and £12,360 paid in the next financial year.

 The DFE guidance on catch-up premium references the two school planning documents so we as a school have decided to use the tiers to support our decision-making with respect to how we spend our catch-up premium.
 The decisions are also guided by the school’s vision and our determination to ensure all our children “catch-up” and we do not allow this pandemic to adversely effect any of our children’s academic or emotion development.

 1.)
 Quality First Teaching

 The curriculum will be adapted to focus on the key skills and knowledge that children need in order to access the wider curriculum.
 Teachers will focus on embedding these key facts in the first two terms for all core subjects whilst still teaching a smaller percentage of non-core subjects.
 All teaching will take into account the children’s ability and planning will be tailored to their needs.
 The first week of the new term will concentrate on wellbeing and sharing the plans for the term.
 The second week will see the completion of a range of formal and informal tests to support the teachers planning.
 The teaching will be monitored by the SLT each half term to ensure high quality of teaching across the school.